HexaOneOfficial/dotfiles-1/README.md

 </p>

-Links can be changed by editing the `index.html` file in the `.mozilla/startpage/` folder
+Links can be changed by editing the `index.html` file in the `.mozilla/startpage/` folder.
 ***
 <br />
 <h3 align="center">Obmenu Setup</h3>